elmjonas/ACDB/database_v2/README.md

 # ACDB2.0

+This folder contains new version of ACDB where the structures are stored in pickled files.

 This manual contains descriptions of:
  - Subfolders (i.e. methods that were used to obtain the clusters)
  - Files (i.e. what is saved in each file)
- - Using the pickles files (i.e. how to utilize JKQC or manipulate with the databases)
+ - Using the pickles files (i.e. how to utilize JKQC or manipulate with databases)

 ## Subfolders